londelec/leandcxmlman/source/sections/HardwareCfg/uart.rst

 		All serial ports can normally be found in '/dev' directory.
 		On standard hardwares inbuilt serial ports have names '/dev/ttyS0'; '/dev/ttyS1' and USB to Serial adapter ports '/dev/ttyUSB0'; '/dev/ttyUSB0'; etc
-		:inlineimportant:`Attribute is case sensitive, observe the case of path when specifying.` :inlinetip:`Attribute is optional and doesn't have to be included in configuration, path will be resolved automatically from` :ref:`<ref-UARTCOM>` \ :inlinetip:`number, if omitted.`
+		:inlineimportant:`Attribute is case sensitive, observe the case of path when specifying.` :inlinetip:`Attribute is optional, path of the UART device will be resolved automatically from` :ref:`<ref-UARTCOM>` \ :inlinetip:`number, if omitted.`

    * :attr:     :xmlref:`Baudrate`
      :val:      300...115200bps